slok/sloth/README.md

 - Customization of labels, disabling different type of alerts...
 - Creates a single way of declaring your rules as an spec and in Prometheus metrics
 - Automatic Grafana dashboard to see all your SLOs state.
+- Single binary and easy to use CLI.

 ## Get Sloth